buildpacks/spec/buildpack.md

 ### Process

 **GIVEN:**
-- The final ordered group of builimage extensions determined during the detection phase,
+- The final ordered group of image extensions determined during the detection phase,
 - A directory containing application source code,
 - A `<output>` directory used to store generated artifacts
 - A shell, if needed,